kittykatattack/ga/README.md

 <style> * {margin: 0; padding: 0;} </style>
 ```
 Optionally, if you want to make sure that your game dynamically
-re-sizes and re-centers itself if the user changes the browser window,
+re-sizes and re-centers itself if the user changes the browser window
-just drop in this bit of code:
+size, just drop in this bit of code:
 ```
 window.addEventListener("resize", function(event){
   g.scaleToWindow();